soapko/alice-mcp-server/README.md

-# Alice - Local MCP Server
+# Alice MCP - Agile Task Management

 **Alice** is a lightweight, local server designed to support agile task workflows within AI coding environments like those using the Model Context Protocol (MCP).
 It provides a backend for managing projects, tasks, epics, and messages locally on your machine, featuring project isolation to support multiple distinct software projects.